By Craig Neil

-Winter is an amazing time to be in Scotland, especially if you love exploring the great outdoors.
+Winter in Scotland is an amazing time, especially if you love exploring the great outdoors.
 There’s something magical about the country when winter visits and there are more things to do in the off-season than you might expect.

 In this article I’ll show you the top activities to enjoy in Scotland between November and March whether you want to see wildlife, go on an invigorating walk, or take part in exciting sports, along with a couple of other winter activities that just might surprise you.

 There are so many activities to get involved with on a winter visit to Scotland that it can make your head spin, especially if you’ve never been here before and you’re not really sure what to expect.

 From snow sports to festivals to road trips, Scotland is one of the best countries in Europe when the temperatures plummet, something that’s helped no end by our spectacularly scenic landscapes and our superb city attractions that really come alive in the winter months.

 While you could spend all your time at indoor attractions (something I cover in my Visiting Scotland in January article) the best experiences are found in the great outdoors when the landscape is dusted with frost and the air is crisp and clear.

 The following suggestions for winter activities in Scotland have been included because I have personally taken part in each one and I thoroughly recommend them.
 I hope they give you some inspiration for things to do the next time you’re in this amazing country in winter.